Are GLP-1 diabetes drugs like Ozempic coming for Parkinson’s disease?

 What would have been considered a positive result for this trial?

 A change in 3.25 units on the motor scale was considered as ‘constituting a clinically important difference’ for the study.
 Applying a clinically meaningful number or difference helps to prevent trials from being declared positive based solely on statistical significance; even if not impactful in real-world practice.
-The authors thus hoped ‘their GLP-1 agonist Lixisenatide’ would reach this threshold.
+The authors hoped ‘their GLP-1 agonist Lixisenatide’ would reach this threshold.

 There were 78 subjects randomized to receive the diabetes drug Lixisenatide and 78 randomized to a placebo.

-The authors of the study concluded that the “GLP-1 receptor agonist lixisenatide had a three-point beneficial effect, as compared with placebo, in the change over a 12-month period from a baseline value of approximately 15 points on a 132-point scale measuring motor disability.”
+The authors of the study concluded that the “GLP-1 receptor agonist lixisenatide had a three-point beneficial effect, when compared with placebo, in the change over a 12-month period from a baseline value of approximately 15 points on a 132-point scale measuring motor disability.”

 When interpreting studies, both clinicians and scientists will opine as to whether the outcome of this study was clinically meaningful.
-The idea of using a metric such as the clinically meaningful change can be applied to assess whether the outcome is not only statistically relevant, but would be meaningful to a person with a particular disease.
+The idea of using a metric such as the clinically meaningful change can be applied to assess whether the outcome is not only ‘statistically relevant,’ but would be meaningful to a person with a particular disease.
 The changes following Lixisenatide therapy in Parkinson’s disease were ‘slightly less’ than the clinically meaningful threshold.

 Why did the investigators ‘wash out’ the drug for 2 months after the primary outcome?